Everything Jessica Simpson's Third Child Has to Look Forward To

 Fashion Empire: Over the years, Simpson has become a fashion mogul, creating an empire with her Jessica Simpson Collection.
 Launched in 2006, the brand now includes her shoe collection as well as jewelry and clothes.
 According to Forbes, Simpson's brand makes about $1 billion a year at retail.

-So, if Simpson's baby girl has an interest in fashion, she'll know who to go to for career advice!
+So, if Birdie has an interest in fashion, she'll know who to go to for career advice!

 Frazer Harrison/Getty Images

-Famous Family: In addition to her parents, baby Johnson has a very famous extended family!
+Famous Family: In addition to her parents, baby Birdie has a very famous extended family!
 Her aunt, Ashlee Simpson, has released a number of hit songs over the years, including "Pieces of Me."
 She's also starred in movies and TV shows, including her and husband Evan Ross' E! series, Ashlee and Evan.
 Ross, the son of Diana Ross, is also an actor and musician.